madebylemon/ocr-app/README.md

 ---

 ## Usage

 1. Start both backend and frontend servers.
-2. Upload images or PDFs in the web UI.
+2. Upload images or PDFs in the web UI for OCR extraction.
-3. Click "Process" to extract text using OCR.
+3. Click the app logo to open the Invoice Data Extraction Suite for advanced invoice field extraction (supports both English and Vietnamese labels/values).
-4. Download or copy the extracted text.
+4. Download/copy extracted text, or export invoice data as JSON/CSV.

 ---

 ## Deployment

-- You can deploy the backend (FastAPI) to any Python-friendly host (e.g., Heroku, Render, AWS, etc.).
+- Deploy the backend (FastAPI) to any Python-friendly host (Heroku, Render, AWS, etc.).
-- The frontend can be deployed to Vercel, Netlify, or any static hosting.
+- Deploy the frontend to Vercel, Netlify, or any static host.
 - Update the API endpoint in the frontend if deploying separately.

 ---

 ## Credits
 - [React](https://react.dev/)